 Assessment is studying how well a particular activity is achieving its goals, and then using what is learned to change that activity as necessary.
 These pages describe Swarthmore's assessment processes, provide information about College assessment activities, and present broad institutional indicators.
-The second panel at the right provides links to resources for members of the College community conducting assessment.
+At the bottom of this page are links to resources for members of the College community conducting assessment.

 From our Strategic Plan, approved by the Board of Managers in December 2011: